Affiliate links on Android Authority may earn us a commission. Learn more.

 However, the prime reason why microSD cards are not supported on most phones is the fact that selling a higher storage variant is an easy upselling technique.
 It drives would-be-consumers up the price-product ladder, with many consumers spending more than they initially thought they would or should.
 So if you want more storage, you need to pay a higher price for the higher storage configuration.

-Much to the dismay of consumers like you, this upselling practice is very effective.
+Much to the dismay of consumers, this upselling practice is very effective.
 So it is unlikely that it is going to be discontinued any time soon.
 If you’re holding your breath for the microSD card expansion to make a comeback to popular flagships, you should consider moving on.
-If you strongly insist on voting with your wallet, here are some great smartphones with microSD expansion.
+If you strongly insist on voting with your wallet, here are some great smartphones with microSD expansion, although they tend to be on the lower end of the smartphone spectrum.

 What are my alternatives if I want more storage on the Galaxy S23?